snowmeltarcade/projectkitchen/documentation/functional/game_play.md

     communication-->pantry_ingredients[Player at pantry workstation to get ingredients and pass to other players];
     pantry_ingredients-->passing_ingredients[Players pass ingredients either up, down, left or right until the ingredients end up at the correct workstation];
     passing_ingredients-->prepare_ingredients["Player at workstation prepares the ingredients at the workstation.<br/>(If no player is at the workstation, a player needs to move to that workstation.)"];
-    prepare_ingredients-->passing_prepared_ingredients[Players pass the prepared ingredients to their left or right until the ingredients end up at the plating workstation];
+    prepare_ingredients-->passing_prepared_ingredients["Players pass the prepared ingredients up, down left or right until the ingredients end up at the plating workstation"];
     passing_prepared_ingredients-->plating_up[Player at plating up workstation puts prepared ingredients on a plate];
-    plating_up-->pass_plate_to_serving_area[When the plate has all the needed ingredients for an order,<br/>the player passes the plate to their left or right until the plate ends up at the serving area workstation];
+    plating_up-->pass_plate_to_serving_area[When the plate has all the needed ingredients for an order,<br/>the player passes the plate to their up, down, left or right until the plate ends up at the serving area workstation];
     pass_plate_to_serving_area-->serving_plate[Player places plate onto serving area];
     serving_plate-->points_assigned[Points assigned to players based on how long the customers had to wait for the order];
     points_assigned-->game_time_expired{Game Time Expired?};